MaykiHu/cse482-21sp-Immunization-Campaign/README.md

     - python modules: pyodbc, pandas, sqlalchemy
     - ODBC Driver for SQL Server
 - Need to be added to azure server to run project
+- Need to add constants/permissions to dbConnect.py (in backend folder)

 1. Using terminal run backserver.py
     - If in '-Immunization-Campaign' folder: run "python .\backend\backserver.py"